The Best Online LPN-to-BSN Programs

 • AccreditationYes

-Before choosing an online LPN-to-BSN, pay attention to important program features such as program length, clinical requirements, and accreditation.
+Before choosing an online LPN-to-BSN, pay attention to important program components, such as overall program length, clinical requirements, and nursing accreditation.
 The key metrics described below, which form the basis for our rankings, can help you find the program that works best for you.

 Admission Requirements